-3. Railway transport is still one of (cheap) long distances. ways of hauling freight over 4.
-The line covering 854 m. is much (short) km.
-Nowadays air transport is (fast) Task 14.
-Choose the correct forms of verbs.
-1. During the last hundred years many new methods of last has been discovered, by have been discovered, c) to E 2.
-One of the most recent discoveries th material. a) is, b) were, c) be ne usefulness of steel as a building 3.
-Nowadays it often necessary to have a v a) is, b) are, c) were very fast transport.
+1. During the last hundred a) has been discovered, • s of building , c) will has been discovered 2.
+One of the most recent material. a) is, b) were, c) be nt discoveries the usefulness of steel as a build ding 3.
+Nowadays it often necessary to have e a very fast transport.